Chia-Network/chia-docs/docs/consensus/three-vdf-chains.md

 If we only used one VDF (for the reward chain), the inclusion or exclusion of blocks would allow control of the challenge for the next slot.
 This means that an attacker could try many different combinations of blocks, and choose the challenge that suits them best, to obtain more wins in the next slot.

 These types of attacks are called grinding attacks, and they are one of the main difficulties of changing from Proof of Work to Proof of Space or Proof of Stake.
-More detail is provided in [Section 3.14](/consensus/attacks_and_countermeasures 'Section 3.14: Relevant Attacks and Countermeasures').
+More detail is provided in the [Attacks and Countermeasures page](/consensus-attacks).

 To mitigate this, the challenges will be based only on the first block to be infused in a slot.